Don’t be late on your utility bills, we can help.

 - Have a look at your finances and see if there is any way you can free up money to pay off the bill.
 Look for payments you can postpone or cancel without any extra fees.
 For example, you might want to cancel your gym membership or magazine subscription to help you pay off unexpected utility bills without any extra fees or charges.

 - If you really don’t have the money to pay that bill, explore what options you have for borrowing money.
 The cheapest option is to ask friends or family to help you out.
 If you are not comfortable doing that, look into short term finance options.
 You’ll be surprised to find that they actually might save you money.
-If you take a £200 instant payday loan from Cashfloat and pay it back two weeks later, you will only pay £24 in total.
-Is it worth paying £24 to keep your electricity and water on?
+If you take a £500 loan from Cashfloat and pay it back two weeks later, you will only pay back a small amount of interest.
+Is it worth paying small money to keep your electricity and water on?
 Is it worth it to keep your credit score healthy?
 Well, that is up to you.
 If you do decide to borrow, make sure that you pay back your loan on time.
 The last thing you want is to run into late payment fees and extra interest charges.

 How do I avoid getting these horrible, unexpected bills in the future?